 Often, the advice piece centres around tax planning; something that, if neglected, can be costly to you as a business owner.
 Richard tells us that ‘every transaction, large or small, has a tax consequence’, and it is therefore critical that your accountant is aware of your ‘tax planning risk profile’, in order that they can advise accordingly.

 ‘To truly add value an accountant must have full knowledge of a business’ (and business owner’s) drivers and aspirations’, says Jon Maile, Director, Assurance at Grant Thornton.
 ‘Only then can they advise on an approach and structure which will meet the relevant aspirations’.

 Jon advises that business owners should consider their accountant as ‘a third party who has probably seen it before, and knows what has, and hasn’t worked in the past.’
 Use them as ‘a critical friend’.

 What should be clear from the feedback above is that there are no secrets to getting the most from your accountant.
 It really is all about meeting regularly, building rapport and proactively asking for advice.

 Significant value can only be achieved by building a strong relationship; and of course, remembering that accountants are only human!

-To find out how to extract maximum value from your bank relationship, or if you would like to discuss any of the topics covered above, please contact us through the Tectona Website or call Mark Nicholls on 07818 407061 or Ronnie Epstein on 07543 275902.
+To find out how to extract maximum value from your accountant, or if you would like to discuss any of the topics covered above, please contact us through the Tectona Website or call Mark Nicholls on 07818 407061.